Wicklow Walking Holiday

 The quaint village of Laragh in the Wicklow Mountains will be your base for this 3-night Walking Holiday.
 You can make the journey to Laragh independently by bus or by car.
 On arrival in Laragh in the afternoon, check in to your accommodation.
 We advise arriving no later than 16.00hrs so you have time to settle into your new surroundings before meeting our guide.

 Lets’ get to know each other.
 At 17.00hrs, our guide will introduce themselves during a welcome meeting at our accommodation.
 Our guide will prepare us for what we can expect in terms of distance, duration, and terrain during the adventures we will have in the hills of Wicklow.
-A packed lunch will be included on both walking days.
+A packed lunch will be included on both hiking days.
 Walking or hiking boots are essential for all our hikes throughout our guided group holiday.
 Following the welcome meeting join our guide and fellow group members for an evening meal at the very well-regarded Wicklow Heather Restaurant.
 Afterwards you will have the remainder of the evening to enjoy at your leisure in Laragh.

 Trek St Kevin’s Pilgrim Path